Beee4life/acf-city-selector/README.md

 This plugin doesn't work (yet) in the following situations:
 * multiple single fields on 1 page
 * as a repeater field in groups
-* as a single field inside a flexible content block
-* as a repeater field inside a flexible content block
+* inside a flexible content block

 This plugin hasn't been tested yet in the following situations:
 * as a repeater field on a user page